Responding to COVID-19

 KEEPING YOU SAFE

-SHFPACT has developed evidence-based protocols to keep both you and our staff safe by minimising risk of exposure to COVI-19.
+SHFPACT has developed evidence-based protocols to keep both you and our staff safe by minimising risk of exposure to COVID-19.

 The number of staff and clients on site at one time is limited to meet physical distancing requirements.
-Staff are screening for any risk of exposure or symptoms, and temperature checked on arrival at work, and are well educated in following hand hygiene protocols.
+Staff are screening for any risk of exposure or symptoms, and are well educated in following hand hygiene protocols.

 We also have strict cleaning protocols in place where the clinic room where you are seen is cleaned thoroughly after each client.

-When booking your appointment, you will be asked questions about your risk of having COVID-19, or if you have any symptoms of COVI-19.
+When booking your appointment, you will be asked questions about your risk of having COVID-19, if you have recently visited an area where there is a COVID-19 outbreak, or if you have any symptoms of COVID-19.
 On arrival at your appointment you will be asked these questions again and your temperature will be checked.
 We have hand sanitiser on site that you will be asked to use on arrival and in the clinic room.

 If you have any of the following symptoms of respiratory infection: